Eustaquio122/Haskell-Bowling/README.md

 A randomizer, that outputs an array with a random and correct score for a game, was further implemented.

-The implementation of the engine, responsible for validanting, scoring, and outputing the result, is supported by 16 features tests - 10 valid inputs that are adequately score, and 6 invalid inputs that are recognised as such.
+The implementation of the engine, responsible for validating, scoring, and outputing the result, is supported by 16 features tests - 10 valid inputs that are adequately scored, and 6 invalid inputs that are recognised as such.